WQXK

-WQXK (105.1 MHz, "K-105") is a commercial FM radio station, licensed to Salem, Ohio, and serving the Youngstown metropolitan area and the Mahoning Valley.
+WQXK (105.1 FM, "K-105") is a commercial radio station, licensed to Salem, Ohio, and serving the Youngstown metropolitan area and the Mahoning Valley.
 It is one of eight radio stations in the Youngstown radio market owned by Cumulus Media and broadcasts a country music radio format.
 The studios and offices are in "The Radio Center" in Youngstown.

 WQXK has an effective radiated power of 88,000 watts.
 While most FM stations in the region are limited to 50,000 watts, WQXK is grandfathered at its unusually high power.
 The transmitter is off Franklin Avenue in Salem.

 History

 WFMJ-FM

 The 105.1 spot on the dial was originally WFMJ-FM and was licensed to Youngstown.
-The call letters spelled out the initials of its founder, William F. Maag, Jr. He was also publisher of The Youngstown Vindicator, and owned WFMJ 1390 AM.
+The call letters spelled out the initials of its founder, William F. Maag, Jr. He was also publisher of The Youngstown Vindicator, and owned WFMJ (1390 AM).
 Maag also put WFMJ-TV channel 21 on the air in 1953.

 WFMJ-FM was issued a construction permit in 1947, but the station did not go on the air until January 1950.
 Few people owned FM radios in those days and there was little prospect of the station becoming profitable.
 Only a few years later, WFMJ Broadcasting Company requested that the Federal Communications Commission (FCC) cancel the WFMJ-FM license, which occurred on January 5, 1954.